Human Relations & Multicultural Education

 Bachelor of Arts/Bachelor of Science/Bachelor of Elective Studies Minor

 Students may design an individual human relations minor drawing from courses in a variety of colleges.
 Persons majoring in business, education, social sciences, public and hunan services fields; health care; or pre-professional programs such as law or medicine, will find the human relations minor of particular value.
 The 17-credit minor is designed as a second minor; the 23-credit minor provides for those desiring more extensive study.
-Both minors are available to students in all degree programs.
+Both minors are available to students in Bachelor of Arts and Bachelor of Science programs.
+Bachelor of Elective Studies students may only take the 23-credit minor.